raphaelkieling/addon-anki-rpg/README.md

 # Anki RPG

-Simple RPG turn based to play shile learn something using the anki system.
+Simple local RPG turn-based to play while learn something using the anki system.
 Today this addon keeps in development.

 - A `study` is a way to restore energy and helgth.
 - When you finish your `study` you can find a simple lot and receive some items.